-- a) individualized and self-paced; - b) based on work that shall be performed; - c) Based on Training materials that are directly related to the Elements of competence; and - d) based both on and off-the-job methods; Lecture, Group Discussion Individual/Group Assignment, Field visit, Video presentation.
+- i.
+Training delivery is individualized and self-paced; - ii.
+Training is based on work that shall be performed; - iii.
+Training materials are directly related to the competence standards and the curriculum modules; - iv.
+Training is based both on and off-the-job methods

-4.2.3.1 Knowledge and Skills
+4.2.1 Underpinning Knowledge and skills